chesterbeckett/chesterbeckett.github.io/_posts/2024-06-12-chickenPate.md

 Enjoy with small toasts or crackers.

-Cook Livers, adding the garlic and thyme, step 4-7:
+Cook the Livers, adding the garlic and thyme, step 4-7:

  ![image](/assets/img/chickenpate/img_1.png)